JD.com applies for $3 bln Hong Kong secondary listing -sources

 A secondary listing of the company would provide a boost for Hong Kong's capital markets which have suffered a marked slowdown in big ticket deals since Alibaba's 9988.HK $13 billion transaction in November last year.

-(Reporting by Scott Murdoch and Kane Wu in Hong Kong; Additional reporting by Yingzhi Yang in Beijing, Editing by Muralikumar Anantharaman)
+(Reporting by Scott Murdoch and Kane Wu in Hong Kong; Additional reporting by Yingzhi Yang in Beijing; Editing by Muralikumar Anantharaman and Clarence Fernandez)

 ((Scott.Murdoch@thomsonreuters.com;))